csc301-2023-fall/project-42-team-collab/developer-guide/main-guide.md

 Within these fields, take note of the "Signing Secret", as we will use it later in `config.py`.

+Also, you want to take note of "Client ID" and "Client Secret", as we will use it later in `install.php`.

 Then, scroll down more, and you will find "App-Level Tokens".
 If there isn't any entries in there, simply click "Generate Token and Scopes", and select the scopes that it needs by referring to the picture below.

 ![App level tokens](images/app_level_tokens.png)